 What do you know about us already?

 Does our name bring to mind tall ships?
 You may know us from our Operation Raleigh or even Operation Drake days.
 We’re proud of our history; it has made us the organisation we are today.
-We’ve spent the last 30 years supporting tens of thousands of young people through life-changing volunteer journeys around the world.
+For more than 37 years supporting tens of thousands of young people through life-changing volunteer journeys around the world.

-Today over 40,000 people have volunteered with us and young people are still at the heart of what we do.
-Working side by side on development projects inspires and empowers communities and young people to create lasting change.
+Today more than 45,000 people have volunteered with us and young people are still at the heart of what we do.
+Working side by side on sustainable projects inspires and empowers communities and young people to create lasting change.